Booting a Cortex-M Microcontroller

 - Use the

-- RP2040 - a SoC from Raspberry Pi that uses two of those processor cores
+- RP2040 - a SoC from Raspberry Pi that has two of those processor cores

 Booting a Cortex-M